railsadminteam/rails_admin/Associations-scoping-tricks.md

       team = bindings[:object]
       Proc.new { |scope|
         # scoping all Players currently, let's limit them to the team's league
-        # Be sure to limit if there are a lot of Players
+        # Be sure to limit if there are a lot of Players and order them by position
         scope = scope.where(league_id: team.league_id) if team.present?
-        scope = scope.limit(30)
+        scope = scope.limit(30).order('players.position DESC')
       }
     end
   end